If you play football regularly, then you should consider finding Income Protection.

 - Can I claim a tax deduction on my income protection policy premiums?

 Income protection insurance is designed to provide you with much-needed coverage when the unexpected happens.
-Income protection can cover you for a:
+Income protection can:

-- Predetermined level of your income.
-This is usually up to 75 per cent of your salary.
+- Pay a portion of your usual income.
+This is usually up to 75 per cent of your salary, making it usable for any income level.

-- Monthly income protection benefit to provide a steady income stream.
-You can keep paying your mortgage, repay other debts and manage day to day expenses.
+- Give you monthly benefit payments.
+Having a steady stream of replacement income means you can keep paying your mortgage, repay other debts and manage day to day expenses.

 There are a number of ways that a footballers income protection policy may be adjusted to allow them to be provided with cover:

 - Premium loading.
 A premium loading is applied to income protection policies to reflect an increased risk of claim.
-If you’re an amateur footballer, a 25 per cent loading will be applied to your insurance premiums, meaning you’ll obviously have to pay more for coverage than non-footballers.
+For example, if you’re an amateur footballer an insurer might apply a 25 per cent loading to your insurance premiums, meaning you’ll obviously have to pay more for coverage than non-footballers.

 - Extended waiting period.
 An alternative option your insurer may offer takes the form of an extended waiting period.
-While the typical waiting period (the time you must wait after becoming injured or falling ill before you can receive a benefit) may be 30 days, your insurer may stipulate that the waiting period for any sports injuries you suffer last 90 days.
-Injuries to areas of your body that have been previously affected by sporting injuries will also be included in this extended waiting period.
+This is the time you must wait before you can start getting benefit payments after suffering injury or illness.
+For example, the typical waiting period in your policy might be 30 days, but your insurer may stipulate that the waiting period for sports injuries is 90 days.
+This extended waiting period can also apply to any injuries on areas of your body that have been previously affected by sporting injuries.

 - Rugby League